loginom/admin-guide-l10n/data-en/server/setup.md

 ## Accounts

-When Loginom Server installing, the following user accounts are created:
+When the Loginom Server is installing, the following user accounts are created:

-* `user` with blank password — for work with the Loginom workflows
+* `user` with blank password — for work with Loginom workflows
-* `admin` with the `admin` password — for the Loginom server administration
+* `admin` with the `admin` password — for Loginom server administration
-* `service` with the `service` password — for connection of the external applications (Integrator and BatchLauncher)
+* `service` with the `service` password — for connection of external applications (Integrator and BatchLauncher)

-> **Note:** Upon installation it is required to change the administrator account (admin) password.
+> **Note:** Upon installation, it is required to change the administrator account (admin) password.

 ## Function Test